EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

 For the laser alternation, please specify the letters B (blue), G (green/yellow), R (red) and I (infrared) for the four excitation channels.
 Different excitation schemes of two or three lasers can be entered here, such as RGB, RG, GB, etc. Next, please select the slider to choose the corresponding first detection channel (e.g., the left or right position on a split camera used as the donor detection channel).
 The slider has 2 positions for a 2c-ALEX experiments, it automatically shows 3 positions in the case of a specified 3c-ALEX experiment.

 Then choose which frames you want to load on the program by using the **Load frame range**.
 Also depending on the experiment, you can choose the range of desired frames for detecting the particles and extracting their intensity traces. *Deep-LASI* takes all the frames by default.

-As the last step here, click on the corresponding channel color from the four options provided.
-Now *Deep-LASI* opens the first data file from the range that you selected, like figure 13.
+As the last step here, click on the corresponding channel color from the four options provided to confirm the detection channel.
+Now *Deep-LASI* opens the first data file from the files that you selected, as shown in :numref:`doc_particles_detection`.

-*ALEX excitation*|br|
-In the case of ALEX excitation load the data files after mapping the channels, as also described in detail in the :doc:`example` section.
-Select one *.tif-file* or multiple files via :code:`> File > Load Image Data > Channel 1` and let *Deep-LASI* read-in the data.

 .. figure:: ./../figures/documents/Fig_13_Detecting_Particles.png
    :width: 400